LICO: Large Language Models for In-Context Molecular Optimization: Experiments

-\textbf{Results } Table~\ref{tab:main_tab} summarizes the performance of the $5$ considered methods across $21$ optimization tasks.
-Overall, \name{} is the leading method in this benchmark, achieving the highest aggregated score and the lowest mean rank.
-Specifically, \name{} achieves the best performance in $12/21$ tasks and the second-best performance in the remaining $8/21$ tasks.
-It is important to note that \name{} achieves this impressive result without being explicitly trained on data from downstream objectives.
-This shows the effectiveness of semi-synthetic training in enabling generalization to a broad range of functions via in-context prompting.
-TNP performs poorly in this benchmark, despite sharing a similar architecture with \name{}.
-This performance gap highlights the importance of the pattern-matching capabilities LLMs acquire through extensive pretraining, which are crucial for adapting to new domains.
+On the original PMO setting, Table~\ref{tab:main_tab_10k} shows the competitive performance of \name{} with the two state-of-the-art methods Genetic GFN and Augmented Memory.
+It is important to note that other methods have significant advantages over \name{}, since both Genetic GFN and Augmented Memory update their models from real data during optimization, whereas \name{} performs in-context learning without being explicitly trained on data from downstream objectives.
+This impressive result shows the effectiveness of semi-synthetic training in enabling generalization to a broad range of functions via in-context prompting.